128lbs In Kg

 Beyond the Numbers: Factors Affecting Weight

-It's important to remember that weight is just one piece of the puzzle.
+it helps to remember that weight is just one piece of the puzzle.
 Several factors influence weight, including:

 • Body Fat Percentage: Body fat percentage is a more accurate indicator of health than weight alone.
 It measures the proportion of body fat relative to total body mass.
 Different methods, such as DEXA scans or bioelectrical impedance analysis, are used to estimate body fat percentage.